What is the Applicant Pool?

 3. Positive Candidate Experience

 Every interaction with a candidate, whether they become an employee or not, contributes to their overall candidate experience.
 Maintaining a well-curated applicant pool allows you to provide a positive experience even to those who were not selected.
-This positive impression can lead to candidates recommending your organization to others, expanding your talent pool.
+This positive impression can lead to candidates recommending your organization to others, and expanding your talent pool.

 4. Faster Response Times